As-exact-as-possible repair of unprintable STL files: Terminologies and Definitions

-Various authors in geometry processing literature use similar terms to indicate slightly different concepts.
-For example, while some papers deal with \emph{self-intersecting} triangle meshes, some others define a triangle mesh as a (geometric) simplicial complex, even if a simplicial complex cannot have self-intersections by definition.
+When dealing with STL files and meshes, various authors in academic literature use similar terms to indicate slightly different concepts.
+For example, while some papers deal with \emph{self-intersecting} triangle meshes, some others define a triangle mesh as a (Euclidean) simplicial complex, even if a simplicial complex cannot have self-intersections by definition.
 Since in the scope of this article there is no room for similar ambiguities, the remainder of this section formalizes a series of concepts that constitute the building blocks for the main definition of \emph{printability}.
 This definition is then used to define a conversion algorithm that produces printable meshes out of raw triangle collections.
 Specifically, the following definitions conceptualize configurations that may lead to failures along the printing pipeline, and are used to progressively restrict the class of \emph{valid} models.
 We start with all the models that can be represented by an STL file (Sec. \ref{sec:stl_models}) and put them in relation with the notion of triangle mesh (Sec. \ref{sec:meshes}).
 Then, Sec. \ref{sec:polyhedra} characterizes the subset of meshes that do not self-intersect, and Sec. \ref{sec:printability} further specializes the subset of non-intersecting meshes that enclose printable solids.

-Triangle meshes can be encoded within several file formats, but since STL is a de facto standard and is general enough to represent any polyhedral object, this article specifically focuses on this format.
-Herewith we assume that the only reliable information brought by an STL file is the vertex position.
-Hence, our formalization intentionally disregards any additional information such as, e.g., triangle normals or vertex orientation.
-No specific characteristic is required on the input STL file.

-In the remainder we assume that the reader is familiar with the fundamental concepts of combinatorial topology.
-In particular, we make use of terms such as, e.g., \emph{abstract simplicial complex}, \emph{face} of a simplex, simplex \emph{orientation}.
-Basic definitions can be found in \cite{glaser}, \cite{stillwell93}, and \cite{ferrario11}.